 And if your employer doesn’t like it, then what?
 That’s where we can help.

 InOut Labs is a nationwide provider of employee drug testing services, and your best choice for affordable, direct-to-consumer health tests.
-Tim Thoelecke is a certified Breath Alcohol Technician Trainer and a DATIA Certified Professional Collector Trainer, certified in drug and alcohol testing for DOT and non-DOT employers.
+Tim Thoelecke is a certified Breath Alcohol Technician Trainer and a Certified Professional Collector Trainer, certified in drug and alcohol testing for DOT and non-DOT employers.
 He is a graduate of the Goldman Sachs 10,000 Small Businesses program, and he founded InOut Labs to help employers and individuals take control of their health, culture and safety.
-InOut Labs also provides corporate wellness screenings, DNA testing and direct-to-consumer lab tests and B12 shots.
+InOut Labs also provides corporate wellness screenings, flu shot clinics, DNA testing and direct-to-consumer lab tests and B12 shots.

 Tim is an enthusiastic networker and enjoys connecting people.